-The Exchange amend Exchange Rule 2622 to establish common criteria and procedures for halting and resuming trading in equity securities on the Exchange's equity trading platform (referred to herein as "MIAX Pearl Equities") in the event of regulatory or operational issues, and reorganize the text of the rule.
+The Exchange is filing with the Commission a proposed rule to establish common criteria and procedures for halting and resuming trading in equity securities in the event of regulatory or operational issues, reorganize the text of the current relevant rule, and make conforming changes to related rules.
+The text of the proposed rule change is provided in Exhibit 5.